paezha/University-AI-Panel/README.md

     quest for “quality excellence”, whatever that means.

 [^14]: A task of dubious legality, and clearly a way to cheat students
-    of a learning experience
+    of a learning experience.

 [^15]: In my 20+ years of experience as an educator, writing syllabi has
-    been essential to understand my own courses; automating the task is another way of cheapening the quality of the learning experience for students
+    been essential to understanding my own courses, what I teach and how I teach it; automating the task of writing syllabi is another way of degrading the quality of instruction that students can expect to receive.

 [^16]: Writing in 2022, Mr. Hié predicted that the metaverse would be a
     [revolution in higher